Erdogan says U.S. stance stalls Turkish ratification of Paris climate deal

 "Therefore, after this step taken by the United States, our position steers a course towards not passing this from the parliament," he said.

-(Reporting by Yesim Dikmen; Writing by Dominic Evans; Editing by Greg Mahlich)
+Reporting by Yesim Dikmen; Writing by Dominic Evans; Editing by Greg Mahlich